seanjun21/tomato-timer/README.md

 # Tomato Timer

-A timer for The Pomodoro Technique, a time management method developed by Francesco Cirillo in the late 1980s.
+A mobile timer for The Pomodoro Technique, a time management method developed by Francesco Cirillo in the late 1980s.

 1. Decide on the task to be done.
 2. Set the pomodoro timer (traditionally to 25 minutes).[1]